George S. Benson: Oklahoma Christian College (1956–67)

-Zambia Christian Schools (1964-84)
+Zambia Christian Schools (1964–84)

-In 1964, the newly independent Zambian government offered land to Church of Christ missionary J.D.
-Merritt if he would build a secondary school on it.
+In 1964, the newly independent Zambian government offered land to Church of Christ missionary J. D. Merritt if he would build a secondary school on it.
 Merritt asked Benson to help raise funds for that purpose.
 Namwianga Christian Secondary School opened in 1966 and Kabanga Christian Secondary School several years later.
 In 1989, George Benson Christian College opened as a teacher training college on the Namwianga Mission site.

-Benson served a Chairman of the Board of Zambian Christian Schools until 1984.
+Benson served as Chairman of the Board of Zambian Christian Schools until 1984.
 He was "heavily involved" because "he wanted a multitude of Zambians to receive an education where they would get to know Christ as their personal savior."

-Alabama Christian College (1975-83)
+Alabama Christian College (1975–83)

 Benson was appointed as chancellor of Alabama Christian College in 1975.
 He served as interim president and chief executive in 1981.
 During his years as chancellor, debt was reduced from $3.5 million to $1 million and college operations were strengthened.